elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-graph-of-an-inverse-function-relate-to-the-line-y--x.md

 url: /learn/mathematics/questions/how-does-the-graph-of-an-inverse-function-relate-to-the-line-y--x
 score: -1.0
 related_article1:
-    id: 163721
+    id: 163711
-    title: What are the effects of horizontal shifts on the graph of a function?
+    title: >-
+        What is the principal square root of a number, and how does it differ from other square roots?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-effects-of-horizontal-shifts-on-the-graph-of-a-function
+    url: /learn/mathematics/questions/what-is-the-principal-square-root-of-a-number-and-how-does-it-differ-from-other-square-roots
 related_article2:
-    id: 163724
+    id: 163723
-    title: Why is the negative domain excluded in the principal square root?
+    title: >-
+        What are the domain restrictions for the function y = √x, and why do they exist?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-the-negative-domain-excluded-in-the-principal-square-root
+    url: /learn/mathematics/questions/what-are-the-domain-restrictions-for-the-function-y--x-and-why-do-they-exist
 related_article3:
-    id: 163712
+    id: 163716
-    title: How is radical notation used to represent square roots?
+    title: >-
+        What is an inverse function, and how can it be graphically represented?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-radical-notation-used-to-represent-square-roots
+    url: /learn/mathematics/questions/what-is-an-inverse-function-and-how-can-it-be-graphically-represented
 related_article4:
-    id: 163720
+    id: 163724
-    title: Describe how scaling affects the graph of a quadratic function.
+    title: >-
+        Why is the negative domain excluded in the principal square root?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-how-scaling-affects-the-graph-of-a-quadratic-function
+    url: /learn/mathematics/questions/why-is-the-negative-domain-excluded-in-the-principal-square-root
 related_article5:
-    id: 163718
+    id: 163723
-    title: What is the standard form of a quadratic function, and how can you identify its vertex and axis of symmetry?
+    title: >-
+        What are the domain restrictions for the function y = √x, and why do they exist?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-can-you-identify-its-vertex-and-axis-of-symmetry
+    url: /learn/mathematics/questions/what-are-the-domain-restrictions-for-the-function-y--x-and-why-do-they-exist
 ---

 &nbsp;